Rose Decided to Rise

 Even the faceless mannequins seemed to be judging her, just as her knees started begging, pleading with her to be merciful enough to shift her weight to her left leg, again.
 She did, and that was when she looked up and saw not one but two sets of probing eyes glaring at her as she stared at the dress.
 Stop that, she told herself.
 Stop jumping to conclusions.
 Maybe this time it was her hair.
 People who didn’t understand black hair sometimes stared at hers as if they thought she might be wearing a weave, or one of those lace wigs.
 People like the two women who had become her audience.
 Maybe they’d never seen a morbidly obese black woman with very long, natural hair.

 The little dress would remind her to live in the present.
 Loving it would whisper in her ear, in present moments, what she needed to hear to find her way back to a size four.
 The past was then, every new day was her now, and she was visualizing it and moving into her now.
 To stay.
 The now where she'd developed a unique and exciting plan for losing the weight.
-A rebellious, drastic, common-sense defying, wonderful plan that had already taken her from 370-plus to 300, in three months, and from a size 34, to a 28.
+A rebellious, drastic, common-sense defying, wonderful plan that had already taken her from three-hundred-seventy-plus to three-hundred pounds, in three months, and from a size thirty-four, to a twenty-eight.

 With an impish little grin growing on her face, she decided to have a little fun, and the little dress was perfect for what she was going to do.
 One of the women who couldn’t take her eyes off her was a tall, lanky, brown-haired older white woman who had a deeply furrowed frown on her face.
 With her was an equally lanky and slightly shorter blonde-haired and much younger woman, perhaps the older woman’s daughter.
 The younger one, with raised, bushy-brown eyebrows, had one hand over her mouth.